Musta1337/TeknoMW3/README.md

 ## Notice
 - This repository doesn't contain any TeknoMW3 code, it just provides support and help to English speaking users.
   - If you don't know English, you can use [DeepL](https://www.deepl.com/translator) as an English to X Language Translator.
 If you know Spanish, you can visit the [SoyRA's Repository](https://github.com/SoyRA/TeknoMW3).
-- **TeknoGods** (and therefore TeknoMW3) doesn't support piracy, this means they won't be able to give you base game files (like DLC, Update 1.4.382 or 1.9.446, etc.).
 - **TeknoGods** (and therefore TeknoMW3) doesn't support **piracy**, this means:
   - We can' t give you game files (like [Update 1.4.382](../../wiki/Update-1.4.382)).
   - We won't help you if you've used a pirate copy (the game is [free on Steam](../../wiki/Base-Game---DLC).
 Why do you need to use _[Lowlife repackers profiting of other peoples work].ru?_)